gandm/language-babel/README.md

 [![Build Status](https://travis-ci.org/gandm/language-babel.svg?branch=master)](https://travis-ci.org/gandm/language-babel)
 [![Build Dependencies](https://david-dm.org/gandm/language-babel.svg)](https://david-dm.org/gandm/language-babel)

-Language grammar for ES2015 Javascript and Facebook React JSX syntax.
+Language grammar for ES2015 JavaScript and Facebook React JSX syntax.
 The color of syntax is determined by the theme in use.

 [Babel](http://babeljs.io/) transpiler support is baked in.
 Options in the language-babel settings allow for compilation on save, plus full transpiler control and output.